missessofiachan/bobs-garage-fullstack-at2/readme.md

 ### Test Scripts Not Found

-- Tests are configured with Vitest but may not have npm scripts defined
+- Test infrastructure is configured with Vitest, but test files are not yet implemented
-- Run tests directly: `npx vitest` from the `server` or `client` directory
+- Once test files are added, run tests directly: `npx vitest` from the `server` or `client` directory
 - Check `vitest.config.ts` files for test configuration
+- Test setup files are in place: `server/tests/setup.ts` and `client/src/tests/setupTests.ts`

 ## 📚 Additional Resources